zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ```
 {% include copy-curl.html %}

-A higher circuit breaker limit will allow more memory space to use, which prevents frequent cache eviction, but it could impact other OpenSearch's operation.
+A higher circuit breaker limit will allow more memory space to use, which prevents frequent cache eviction, but it may impact other OpenSearch's operation.
 A lower limit will guarantee more safety, but it may trigger more frequent cache eviction.
 More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/)

 ### Monitor sparse ANN